Grandparents, siblings and significant others can sign a Parenting Plan or have their wishes included in a Parenting Plan.

 A Parenting Plan is:

-Whilst every family is different, it may be useful to include some of the following arrangements in your Parenting Plan:
+Whilst every family is different, it may be useful to consider including some (or all) of the following arrangements in your Parenting Plan:

 Spend Time Arrangements